Emil Fackenheim: A new moral imperative

-Terminology

-In dialogue about this subject, choice of words is a sensitive matter.
-Within the Jewish community, many reject Fackenheim's assertion that this could be called a commandment.
-The Torah already forbids adding additional commandments.
-Wording that expresses this concept in the form of a commandment may also give offense.

-This becomes a contentious point because references to a "614th commandment" are not unique to Fackenheim.
-This concise term has other shortcomings besides the theological objection.
-To count this as an addition to Jewish law is an implicit statement that it applies only to Jews.
-Opposition to the goals of Hitler is a universal concept.
-Gentiles can respect it by studying the Holocaust and opposing antisemitism.
-In Christian contexts this ideal sometimes appears as the "11th commandment."
-Christians generally recognize 10 commandments of the Old Testament.
-This may give unintentional offense to Jews who recognize a different 11th commandment and may lead to confusion with other unrelated ideas that Christians have called an 11th commandment.

-Although there is no single formulation that expresses this concept in terms that avoid controversy, posthumous victories and Hitler appear in most descriptions.

 Implications

 Zionism

 Fackenheim applied this reasoning to the state of Israel and its Law of Return as a necessity to prevent a second Holocaust.
 Had a Jewish state existed in the 1930s, it could have accepted Jewish refugees and rescued large numbers of people.
 This opinion carries clout with most Jewish people although the specifics of how to apply it in contemporary politics is a subject of debate.
 Boris Shusteff invokes it in a conservative opposition to Israeli withdrawal from settlements.

 Despite the explicit connection to Zionism, few sources mention Hitler and posthumous victories in reference to Islam.
-Christian Palestinian Sami A. Aldeeb Abu-Sahlieh of the Swiss Institute of Comparative Law in Lausanne paraphrases it ironically in a defense of Palestinian interests.
+Christian Palestinian Sami Aldeeb of the Swiss Institute of Comparative Law in Lausanne paraphrases it ironically in a defense of Palestinian interests.
 Where a form of it appears in the Asia Times as part of a quote from Robert Novak, the cultural resonance appears to go unnoticed.

 Holocaust remembrance

 The concept encounters broad acceptance in connection with Holocaust remembrance.
 In the late twentieth century, efforts to document the memories of remaining Holocaust survivors echoed the notion that preserving these facts for future generations was a way to keep Hitler and his ideas in the grave.
 A guide for British primary school teachers gives the concept in a guide for informing children about the Holocaust.
 Richard A. Cohen of the University of North Carolina at Charlotte cites it in an essay, "The Holocaust is a Christian Issue."